dogan48/Steganography-With-EMD/README.md

-# Steganography With Exploiting Modification Direction (EMD)
+# Steganography With Exploiting Modification Direction

 This project make image steganography with exploiting modification direction method.
 Using Mod 5 and Mod 7.